Visitor Update

 June through August:

-• The Sanctuary Shop is open during tour season from 10:30 a.m. to 5:00 p.m. on Fridays, Saturdays, and Sundays and weekdays in September and October
+The Sanctuary Shop is open on tour days from 10:30 a.m. to 4:30 p.m. on Fridays, Saturdays, and Sundays and weekdays in September and October

 June through August:

-• The Sanctuary Shop is open during tour season from 10:30 a.m. to 5:00 p.m. on Fridays, Saturdays, and Sundays and weekdays in September and October
+The Sanctuary Shop is open on tour days from 10:30 a.m. to 4:30 p.m. on Fridays, Saturdays, and Sundays and weekdays in September and October

-We cannot bring wheelchairs or walkers in with the cattle or pigs for the safety of the animals, guests, and staff.
+We cannot bring wheelchairs or walkers into animal areas for the safety of the animals, guests, and staff.
 The residents can become too curious, which can lead to a dangerous situation.
-Our staff will try our best to facilitate cattle and pig interactions over the fence or gate, though we cannot guarantee that the animal residents will interact.

 Please note there is limited shade and seating areas while on the tour.
 The road through the shelter area is used by farm equipment and is largely composed of compacted dirt and gravel.
 The path can be slippery when wet and dusty when dry.
 Short segments of the tour path have a steep grade.
 While the tour path itself includes a hardened surface, the connections to the animal enclosures may include grassy areas and uneven terrain.